island-lang/island-lang.github.io/README.md

 ## Influences

-This work would not have been possible without ideas adapted from other languages: in particular C#, Python, JavaScript, TypeScript, Haskell, F#, Quorum, Swift, Scala, Prolog, Java, Oz and Pascal.
+This work would not have been possible without ideas adapted from other languages: in particular C#, Python, JavaScript, TypeScript, Haskell, Swift, F#, Quorum, Scala, Prolog, Java, Oz and Pascal.

 ## Who wrote this?

-Hi, I'm a self-taught software developer who loves designing programming languages.
+Hi, I'm a software developer who loves designing programming languages.

 ## Feedback for this document